lunchboxsushi/jit/tasks/13-cli-completion-docs.md

 - Documentation file lists all commands with descriptions

 ## Done Signal
 When this task is complete, all primary commands and supporting developer tooling are implemented. 🎉

+## Completion Notes
+- ✅ Completion scripts generated for bash, zsh, fish, and PowerShell
+- ✅ Comprehensive command documentation created
+- ✅ README updated with installation instructions
+- ✅ Makefile includes `make docs` target for documentation generation
+- ✅ All commands properly integrated with completion system